About Us

 Since its inception, CODE has held more than two dozen Roundtables and Workshops with the White House and federal agencies focusing on topics including medical research and health care, energy and the environment, and federal data strategy.
 CODE has also developed informational materials and recommendations to promote the use of government data and public-private collaboration around data sharing and application.
 In addition to working with government agencies in the U.S. and internationally, CODE partners with private sector companies, foundations, and other nonprofit organizations to achieve its mission.

 Joel Gurin is the President and Founder of CODE and an internationally recognized expert on open data.
 His book Open Data Now (McGraw-Hill), written for a general audience, is considered a benchmark publication that helped define this emerging field.
 Before launching CODE in January 2015 he conceptualized and led the development team for the GovLab’s Open Data 500 project, the first thorough study of the use of open government data by the private sector.
 Joel’s background includes government, journalism, nonprofit leadership, and consumer issues.
 He served as Chair of the White House Task Force on Smart Disclosure, which studied how open government data can improve consumer markets, and as Chief of the Consumer and Governmental Affairs Bureau of the U.S. Federal Communications Commission.
 For more than a decade he was Editorial Director and then Executive Vice President of Consumer Reports, where he directed the launch and development of ConsumerReports.org, which was then the world’s largest paid-subscription information-based website.
 He is a graduate of Harvard University with an A.B. in Biochemical Sciences, Magna Cum Laude, Phi Beta Kappa.
-In 2023 he was honored to be selected to the FCW Federal 100.
+In 2023 he was honored to be selected to the FCW Federal 100, and to be elected as a Fellow of the National Academy for Public Administration.
 He can be reached at joel@odenterprise.org.

 Paul Kuhne is a Project Manager at the Center for Open Data Enterprise.
 In this role, Paul leads CODE's Roundtable program, which brings together government agencies, industry experts, nonprofits, and other stakeholders.
 Paul has nearly seven years of professional experience in community engagement, programs development, and partnership building.
 While working in Boston, he managed Somerville's largest emergency food pantry.
 Paul also worked for Hostelling International USA where he oversaw intercultural programs, travel scholarships, and education initiatives for the Northeast region.